Jessica Meir: Early life and career

-Meir was born in Caribou, Maine, to Josef H. Meir, an Israeli of Iraqi-Jewish descent, and Ulla-Britt Meir from Sweden.
-Her father was born in Baghdad, Iraq in 1925.
-His family left in 1931 because of antisemitism, moving to British Mandatory Palestine.
-Studying medicine at the American University of Beirut when the 1948 Arab–Israeli War broke out, he returned to Israel and drove an ambulance.
+Jessica Ulrika Meir was born on July 1, 1977, in Caribou, Maine, to Ulla Britt (née Karlsson), a Swedish nurse, and Josef Haim Meir, a Baghdadi Jewish Israeli physician.
+Her father was born in Baghdad, Mandatory Iraq in 1925 and moved to Mandatory Palestine in 1931.
+Studying medicine at the American University of Beirut when the 1948 Arab–Israeli War broke out, he moved to Israel and drove an ambulance.
 After the war he completed his medical studies at the University of Geneva.
-While working as a physician in Sweden he met Ulla-Britt Karlsson, a nurse from Västerås who had grown up as a Christian.
+While practicing medicine in Sweden he met Jessica's mother, a nurse from Västerås who had grown up as a Christian.
 The couple moved to the US so that Josef could take up a medical residency at Johns Hopkins Hospital.
-While there he was offered a job in Caribou where Meir was born.
-Her mother did not convert to Judaism but Meir identifies as culturally Jewish, attended synagogue while growing up, and had a bat mitzvah.
+While there he was offered a job in Caribou where Jessica was born.
+Her mother did not convert to Judaism but Jessica identifies as culturally Jewish, attended synagogue while growing up, and had a bat mitzvah.

-She was inspired to venture into space after watching the Space Shuttle missions on television.
-Meir knew no one who worked for NASA or for the space program.
+She was inspired to venture into space after watching the Space Shuttle missions on television, though knew no one who worked for NASA or for the space program.
 She attributes her abiding dream of personally participating in space exploration to the love of nature she learned from her mother, and from her father's predilection for wandering and adventure.
-"And it might have had something to do with the fact that the stars shone so brightly in rural Maine", Meir added.
+"And it might have had something to do with the fact that the stars shone so brightly in rural Maine", she added.

 At the age of 13, Meir attended a youth space camp at Purdue University.
 During her undergraduate biology studies at Brown University, she also spent a semester studying at Stockholm University in Sweden during her undergraduate years, and ran a student experiment on a NASA reduced gravity aircraft "vomit comet" in her senior year.
 Meir graduated from Brown in 1999 with a Bachelor of Science degree in biology, magna cum laude.
-In 2000, Meir graduated with a Master of Space Studies from the International Space University in Strasbourg, France.
+In 2000, she graduated with a Master of Space Studies from the International Space University in Strasbourg, France.